 Barbara Gunasekaram presented her debut novel „Vanakkam – No Way Back“.
 The book,

 written in novel form and based on a true story of two young people who are forced to travel across the continents from their home countries Australia and Sri Lanka in search of peace and

 security, eventually finding a safe harbour in an unexpected place.
 Barbara read passages of war, homesickness, tragedy, longing, adventure and love, the words dancing around the room as

 The texts read by the author were accentuated by expressive Tamil dances and songs from three continents – a colourful, inspiring programme.

 Unbelievable!
 The parish hall was packed to the brim with over 200 people who had come to see me and to get to know my book.
 I had expected no more than 50!!
-During the next 90 minutes the guests were swept away on a magic carpet ride of moving words, fantastic colours and exotic tunes.
+During the next 90 minutes the guests were swept away on a magic carpet ride of moving words, fantastic colours, dances and exotic tunes.
 They were seized with wonder at the sight of the two Tamil dances and the sound of the melodious Tamil song and lyrically haunting Irish and Australian songs sung by my two daughters accentuating the passages read from my book.
 During the whole very moving presentation, the sound of tissues being taken out of bags in order to wipe away tears of pleasure and tears of sympathy could be heard rustling through the audience.